imo-tepp/SRE-Intro/README.md

 ## How It Works
 ![Docker Process](Images/docker%20process.png "Docker Process")

-Docker uses a server-client architecture, where the 'Client' communicates with the 'Host' that does all the heavy lifting, running and distributing docker containers.
+Docker uses a server-client architecture, where the `Client` communicates with the `Host` that does all the heavy lifting, running and distributing docker containers.

 An example of this process running: